julmon/tcle/README.md

   * `ENCRYPT_TEXT` is a pseudo TEXT type.
-The main differences with TEXT type are: data are stored with plain storage while with TEXT type they are stored with extended storage (TOAST), and, this type has a size limitation to 2kB.
+The main differences with TEXT type are: data are stored with plain storage while with TEXT type they are stored with extended storage (TOAST), and, this type has size limitation to 2kB.

   * `ENCRYPT_NUMERIC` is a pseudo NUMERIC type and behaves like it.

   * `ENCRYPT_TIMESTAMPTZ` is a pseudo TIMESTAMPTZ type.
-Internal representation of this type is a bit different of TIMESTAMPTZ one: we use a variable length representation while TIMESTAMPTZ internal representation is a 64 bits integer.
+Internal representation of this type is a bit different of TIMESTAMPTZ's: we use variable length representation while TIMESTAMPTZ internal representation is 64 bits integer.
 AES encryption needs extra bytes for AES padding and IV storage.

 ## PostgreSQL versions support